 Initiative: The City was authorized to enact an ordinance to allow the sale by ABCA Class I Retailers of beer and alcoholic beverages at 10:00 a.m. on Sundays.
-Category of Issues Addresse d (check all that apply) ☐ Organization x Administration ☐ Personnel ☐ Other Was this non-tax initiative a part of your original pla n application or a pla n amendment x?
-Has the ordinance(s) needed to implement this initi ative been enacted? x Yes □ No If yes, when was the ordinar nce enacted?
-November 1, 2016 If no, please describe challenges faced in enacting the related ordinance(s) SUCCESSES - In the space through the implementation The ordinances was enacted quite recently and has not been in existence long enough to determine any successes.
-However, there was not much in the way of public comment at the public hearings.
-The authority under the ordinance is available to retailers and while there has been some participation, the activities do not appear to be earth-shattering.
-LESSONS LEARNED - In the space below, please provide a brief narrative highlighting lessons learned during implementation of this revenue initiative that would benefit other municipalities.
-Generally, if the public is determined by some to be • about an action otherwise
+Category of Issues Addresse ed (check all that apply) , ☐ Organization x Administration ☐ Personnel ☐ Other Was this non-tax initiative a part of your original plan app olication or a plan amendment x?
+Has the ordinance(s) neede d to implement this initiative been enacted? x Yes 🗆 No If yes, when was the ordinar nce enacted?
+November 1, 2 016 If no, please describe challe enges faced in enacting the re elated ordinance((s) SUCCESSES - In the space through the implementation pelow, please provide a brief of this initiative and any me The ordinances has been in effect for a reasonable period of time.
+However, there was not much in the way of public comment at the public hearings or subsequently.
+The authority under the ordinance is available to retailers and while there has been some participation, the activities do not appear to be earth-shattering. e space below, please provion of this revenue initiative rovided all of the necessary wrong, the public will be sup out an action otherwise